pawdgreyt/laravel10-authentication-socialite-breeze/README.md

 # Laravel 10 GitHub Login Authentication using Socialite and Breeze

-This project demonstrates how to implement GitHub authentication in a Laravel 10 application using Laravel Socialite and Breeze.
+This project demonstrates how to implement GitHub and Google authentication in a Laravel 10 application using Laravel Socialite and Breeze.

 ## Prerequisites